 - patches of extremely dry skin

 Other accompanying symptoms may include stomach swelling and bleeding that won’t stop.
-Your liver is necessary for survival, so depending on the extent of the damage, your doctor may order a liver transplant.
+Your liver is necessary for survival, so if your liver is severely damaged, your doctor may order a liver transplant.

 - limiting sun exposure